SgtCoDFish/scrimplb/README.md

 - Publish IP for providers

 On cluster join event:
-- Contact newly joined instance requesting application details, listen for response
-- On response, check if the new instance is a load balancer or a backend
+- Check if the new instance (via Node metadata) is a load balancer or a backend
 - - If the new member is a load balancer: ignore it
 - - If the new member is a backend: add it to a list of registered backends along with its applications.
 Run load balancer config generation.